cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

   -t, --threads INTEGER     Number of threads per worker.  [default: 1] -s, --samples INTEGER     Number of samples to run per thread.  [default:
                             10]
-  -i, --time-based FLOAT    How long the thread makes prediction in seconds.
+  -i, --time-based FLOAT    How long the thread making predictions will run for in seconds.
                             If set, -s option won't be considered anymore.
   -b, --batch-size INTEGER  Number of images sent for inference in one
                             request.  [default: 1]